 One of my favorite things to do when I celebrate Halloween in the classroom is to use “spooky” music whenever I can.
 Whether it’s a cue to start cleaning up, during an activity or just to play quietly in the background while we read Halloween books with reading buddies, it’s nice to change things up a bit and add some FUN to our routine!
 I LOVE to use Kidz Bop Halloween because I know there won’t be any language I have to worry about (if you have Prime, you can stream it FREE).
 My favorite thing about Kidz Bop songs are that you can count on them to be totally G rated and not worry about something inappropriate popping up in the lyrics…a MUST for the classroom.

-I’m going to start with my most loved activity.
-We make these guys and hang them in the hall for a couple of weeks and they are just so darn CUTE.
-I have done Q-tip skeletons since my first year teaching and after using a Sharpie-drawn skull template for all of those years, I decided to make it a little more presentable and share it with you!
+We make these little skeleton friends and hang them in the hall for a couple of weeks and they are just so darn CUTE.
+I have done Q-tip skeletons since my first year teaching and after using a Sharpie-drawn skull template for all of those years, I decided to make it a little more presentable and share it with you.
 I recommend that you ask a parent volunteer at home to cut up the q-tip pieces in advance (q-tips go flying all about when you cut and your hand will begin to cramp up pretty quickly if you try to do the entire class set by yourself).
 You could also ask parents to send in a handful of Q-tips each to make it a little easier as well (even better if they can cut them ahead of time!).
-You can grab the FREE qtip skeleton template here.
+You can grab the FREE qtip skeleton template in my Resource Library here.